 We have two research and license agreements with the Green Cross Corporation regarding rHSA.
-We are currently in arbitration to resolve the amount of royalties to which we are entitled under these agreements.
+We were recently involved in an arbitration to resolve the amount of royalties to which we are entitled under these agreements.
 In April 1998, Yoshitomi Pharmaceutical Industries, Ltd., the successor to Green Cross' business, filed documents in such arbitration seeking a declaratory judgment that under its agreement with us no royalties are payable.
-We are currently awaiting a ruling from the arbitrators.
+In February 2000, the arbitrators awarded us a 1% royalty on Yoshitomi sales of rHSA in Japan, South East Asia, India, China, Australia, New Zealand and North and South America for a period of 15 years after the first commercial sale of Yoshitomi's rHSA following market approval of that product in Japan or the United States.